PM Modi to miss UNGA this year amid Trump flare up, Jaishankar to represent India instead - BusinessToday

 According to reports, UNGA is not currently part of Modi’s travel schedule, and that position is expected to hold—unless a last-minute breakthrough in India-U.S. trade negotiations leads to a formal meeting proposal from President Donald Trump.
 As of now, such a development appears unlikely.

-The possibility of Modi skipping the UNGA this year surfaces amid renewed strain in India-U.S. ties.
+Modi skipping UNGA comes amid renewed strain in India-U.S. ties.
 On Friday, U.S. President Donald Trump stirred controversy with a post on Truth Social claiming the U.S. had “lost India and Russia to deepest, darkest China.”

 “Looks like we've lost India and Russia to deepest, darkest China.
 May they have a long and prosperous future together!”
 Trump wrote.